SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 and a second value that is ``"Moved Permanently"``).”

-Initializer syntax is also used when creating struct and object instances, and is described in more detail in :doc:`ClassesObjectsAndStructs`.
+Initializer syntax is also used when creating struct and object instances, and is described in more detail in :doc:`ClassesAndStructs`.

 ..
 QUESTION: Which is the preferred initialization syntax?
    Should we even give people the option?